Responsive Roofing Services

 Here's the secret of how to find a good contractor.

-1. Go local.
-If you were paying retail price for your new roof and siding, would you call a guy an hour away unless you knew them previously?
+Go local.
+If you were paying retail price for your new roof and siding, would you call a guy from another state unless you knew them previously?

 Thank you for your time,